 Can students have cars on campus?

 Muhlenberg's beautiful campus is nestled in the West End neighborhood of Allentown, PA, in Pennsylvania’s Lehigh Valley, about an hour north of Philadelphia and an hour and a half west of New York City.
-The campus sits on about 86 acres, and we also maintain a 60-acre arboretum and a 40-acre environmental field station/wildlife sanctuary.
-Allentown (Metro area) ranked number 30 on Forbes Best Places for Business and Careers.
+The campus sits on about 82 acres, and we also maintain a 60-acre arboretum and a 40-acre environmental field station/wildlife sanctuary.
+Allentown is Pennsylvania's third largest city, and the Lehigh Valley has attracted a number of corporations, dining establishments and entertainment outlets in recent years.
 More about our region >